 - 1. Introduction.
-Weather Forecast Office (WFO) forecast staff will ensure the provision/availability of a core suite of fire weather products consisting of the following for their fire weather service area: - a.
-Required core grids - b.
+The National Weather Service (NWS) ensures the provision/availability of fire weather products and services consisting of the following: - a.
+Digital Forecasts and Services - b.
 Red Flag Warnings/Fire Weather Watches (RFW) - c.
 Spot Forecasts (FWS) - d.
 Fire Weather Planning Forecasts (FWF) - e.
 National Fire Danger Rating System (NFDRS) Forecasts (FWM)

-In addition to the core suite, Regional Headquarters and WFOs may provide localized services or products to support user requirements assuming these services or products remain within the bounds of the National Oceanic and Atmospheric Administration (NOAA) National Weather Service (NWS) mission and do not conflict with the national fire weather services program or product suite.
-These local applications will be coordinated with Regional Headquarters and included in the WFO or consolidated WFO Fire Weather Annual Operating Plan (AOP), NWS Instruction 10-404).
-Implementation of new products and services must comply with NWS Instruction 10-102, New or Enhanced Products and Services.
+In addition, NWS Regional Headquarters and Weather Forecast Offices (WFOs) may provide localized services or products to support user requirements assuming these services or products remain within the bounds of the National Oceanic and Atmospheric Administration (NOAA) NWS mission and do not conflict with the national fire weather services program or product suite.
+These local applications will be coordinated with Regional Headquarters and included in the WFO or consolidated WFO Fire Weather Annual Operating Plan (AOP) and NWS Instruction 10-404.
+Implementation of new products and services complies with NWS Instruction 10-102, New or Enhanced Products and Services.